 This article is for the use of some brushes not all of them.

-It is necessary to know our materials after several uses, we do not paint with new brushes all the time, the brushes adopt a certain characteristic over time, and that is important for us know how we can get the best form them, for example I have achieved really nice effects when painting hair but I got it only with a certain brand of brushes and after using them for a while, their hair were slightly opened, that is to say that it was a old brush and could not recover its natural form due to the constant use, but in this precise state achieved I get the best blending effects in the hair that could not achieve it with new brand brushes, that is why I keep some old brushes for certain aspects of a painting, just when they arrive at a proper worn state I separate them, one for hair, another to fade, another to create Effects of porosity, another to rub the paint and a few more.
+It is necessary to know our materials after several uses, we do not paint with new brushes all the time, the brushes adopt a certain characteristic over time, and that is important for us know how we can get the best from them, for example I have achieved really nice effects when painting a portrait hair but I got it only with a certain brand of brushes and after using them for a while, the brushes hair were slightly opened, that is to say that it was a old brush and could not recover its natural form due to the constant use, but in this precise state achieved I get the best blending effects in any portrait hair that could not achieve it with new brand brushes, that is why I keep some old brushes for certain aspects of a painting, just when they arrive at a proper worn state I separate them, one for hair, another to fade, another to create Effects of porosity, another to rub the paint and a few more.

 So learn to separate your used brushes and see what effects you could achieve with them, try on a portrait, hair, cloth, flowers, to make shrubs, etc.